 Esotropia is a condition in which one or both eyes turn inward.
 Young children with esotropia do not use their eyes together.
 In most cases, early surgery is needed to correct the misalignment and prevent vision loss, and many children will require glasses and eye patching.
-Esotropia is not normal after about 3 or 4 months of age, and needs to be treated by a pediatric eye specialist.
+Esotropia is not normal after about 3 or 4 months of age and needs to be evaluated and treated by a pediatric eye specialist.

 Exotropia is a condition in which one or both eyes turn outward.
 Although glasses or eye muscle exercises may help control or reduce the outward turning eye, surgery is often needed to correct exotropia and prevent permanent vision loss.

 Genetic diseases are inherited.
 Many eye diseases have a genetic component and many genetic diseases and birth defects can affect vision.
-Congenital cataracts (cataracts present at birth,) pediatric glaucoma and retinal degenerations, such as retinitis pigmentosa, are common eye diseases with a genetic link.
+Congenital cataracts (cataracts present at birth), pediatric glaucoma and retinal degenerations, such as retinitis pigmentosa, are common eye diseases with a genetic link.

 Hyperopia, or farsightedness, is a common vision problem.
 People with hyperopia can see distant objects very well, but have difficulty seeing objects that are up close.
 The eyeball of a farsighted person is shorter than normal.
 Many children are born with hyperopia, and some of them outgrow it as the eyeball lengthens with normal growth.
-Childhood hyperopia is a common cause of crossed eyes (estropia).
-Depending on the degree of hyperopia, glasses or contacts may be needed at an early age to ensure that normal vision development takes place, and amblyopia is avoided.
+Childhood hyperopia is a common cause of crossed eyes (esotropia).
+Depending on the degree of hyperopia, glasses or contacts may be needed at an early age to ensure that normal vision development takes place and amblyopia is avoided.